From veering triangulations to link spaces and back again: Laminations

-\begin{definition} Any leaf $\lambda \in \Lambda^\alpha$ separates $S^1(\alpha)$ into two components, which we call the two \emph{sides} of $\lambda$. \end{definition}
+\begin{definition} Any leaf $\lambda \in \Lambda^\calV$ separates $\Circle$ into two components, which we call the two \emph{sides} of $\lambda$. \end{definition}

-Here we gather together the basic properties of $\Lambda^\alpha$.
+Here we gather together the basic properties of $\Lambda^\calV$.

-\begin{lemma} The upper lamination $\Lambda^\alpha$ has the following properties. \begin{enumerate} \item It is a lamination. \item It is $\pi_1(M)$--invariant. \item For any leaf $\lambda \in \Lambda^\alpha$ and for any layer $K$ of any layering, there is a train line $\ell$ carried by $\tau^K$ with the same endpoints as $\lambda$. \item No endpoint of any leaf is a cusp. \item A pair of distinct leaves $\lambda, \lambda' \in \Lambda^\alpha$ share an endpoint if and only if they are adjacent boundary leaves. \end{enumerate} Replacing upper by lower, we obtain the same properties for $\Lambda_\alpha$. \end{lemma}
+\begin{lemma} The upper lamination $\Lambda^\calV$ has the following properties. \begin{enumerate} \item It is a lamination. \item It is $\pi_1(M)$--invariant. \item For any leaf $\lambda \in \Lambda^\calV$ and for any layer $K$ of any layering, there is a train line $\ell$ carried by $\tau^K$ with the same endpoints as $\lambda$. \item For any layer $K$ of any layering and for any branch $b$ of $\tau^K$ there is a leaf $\lambda \in \Lambda^\calV$ so that the corresponding train line runs along $b$. \item No endpoint of any leaf is a cusp. \item A pair of distinct leaves $\lambda, \lambda' \in \Lambda^\calV$ share an endpoint if and only if they are adjacent boundary leaves. \end{enumerate} Replacing upper by lower, we obtain the same properties for $\Lambda_\calV$. \end{lemma}

 \begin{proof}